PTAB

 2. Patent Overview

-- Brief Description: The ’864 patent relates to electronic cigarettes, specifically to a device comprising a power source and a separable cartridge.
-The cartridge contains a heating element, a solution holding medium, and an airflow passageway for vaporizing a nicotine solution for inhalation.
+• Brief Description: The ’864 patent discloses electronic cigarette devices, specifically relating to a two-part design comprising a power source and a separable cartridge.
+The cartridge contains a housing, a solution holding medium, a heating element, and an airflow passageway to vaporize a solution for inhalation.

 3. Grounds for Unpatentability